Article

 I want to address directly the most common rebuttal I hear when I make this argument: that the time available is so vast that even very improbable events become probable.
 This is a fallacy, and a clear one, but it is so widely repeated that it deserves a careful refutation.

-The age of the universe is approximately fourteen billion years, which is roughly four times ten to the seventeenth seconds.
-The age of the Earth is approximately 4.5 billion years, which is roughly ten to the seventeenth seconds.
-Whichever you prefer, the available time is on the order of ten to the seventeenth seconds.
+The age of the universe is approximately 14 billion years, which is roughly 4 times 10 to the 17th seconds.
+The age of the Earth is approximately 4.5 billion years, which is roughly 10 to the 17th seconds.
+Whichever you prefer, the available time is on the order of 10 to the 17th seconds.
 Now, how many trials can be packed into this time?
-If we suppose that every atom in the observable universe, ten to the eightieth atoms, performs one chemical experiment per Planck time, ten to the forty-third per second, the total number of trials available since the beginning of the universe is approximately ten to the eightieth, times ten to the forty-third, times ten to the seventeenth, which is ten to the one hundred and fortieth.
+If we suppose that every atom in the observable universe, 10 to the 80th atoms, performs 1 chemical experiment per Planck time, 10 to the 43rd per second, the total number of trials available since the beginning of the universe is approximately 10 to the 80th, times 10 to the 43rd, times 10 to the 17th, which is 10 to the 140th.

 This is a generous overestimate, because not every atom is engaged in chemistry every Planck time, and the universe was not in a state suitable for biological chemistry for most of its history.
-But even using this absurdly generous figure, we have ten to the one hundred and fortieth trials available.
-The probability of a single functional protein, on Axe’s number, is one in ten to the seventy-seventh.
-So far so good, we have enough trials, in principle, to produce one such protein.
+But even using this absurdly generous figure, we have 10 to the 140th trials available.
+The probability of a single functional protein, on Axe’s number, is 1 in 10 to the 77th.
+So far so good, we have enough trials, in principle, to produce 1 such protein.

-But we need not one protein.
-We need the simultaneous presence of many proteins, each of which requires its own ten-to-the-seventy-seventh search through sequence space, each of which must moreover fold correctly and interact correctly with the others.
-The combined probability is not ten to the seventy-seventh times the number of proteins.
-It is ten to the seventy-seventh raised to the power of the number of proteins.
-For just one hundred proteins, the combined probability is ten to the seven thousand seven hundredth.
-We have ten to the one hundred and fortieth trials available, and we need ten to the seven thousand seven hundredth trials to have a reasonable chance.
-We are short by ten to the seven thousand five hundred and sixtieth.
+But we do not need only 1 protein in isolation.
+We need the simultaneous presence of many proteins, each of which requires its own 10-to-the-77th search through sequence space, each of which must moreover fold correctly and interact correctly with the others.
+The combined probability is not 10 to the 77th times the number of proteins.
+It is 10 to the 77th raised to the power of the number of proteins.
+For just 100 proteins, the combined probability is 10 to the 7,700th.
+We have 10 to the 140th trials available, and we need 10 to the 7,700th trials to have a reasonable chance.
+We are short by 10 to the 7,560th.

-Deep time is not infinite time.
+Deep time is by no measure equivalent to infinite time.
 The numbers we are dealing with overwhelm any plausible amount of time and any plausible number of trial sites in the entire history of the universe.
 The universe, large and old as it is, is finite.
-The relevant probabilities are not.
+The relevant probabilities, in stark contrast, are not finite.

 Information Cannot Arise from Noise